Ideally any comments on applications should be made using the online comment facility on the planning website

 Planning Matters taken into account

 Any objection, comment or support in relation to an application should only raise material planning matters relevant to the application.
 The Council cannot deal with non-planning issues.
-For guidance in relation to material planning considerations and matters that are not planning matters please see the leaflet on Planning Portal.
+For guidance in relation to material planning considerations and matters that are not planning matters please see our making comments on planning applications page.

 Representations and the points raised will be considered by the planning officer in their assessment of the application.
 However, the Council cannot enter into correspondence with objectors or supports of an application.